melezhik/jam/README.md

-As you can see there are some prerequisites - version, DBD::mysql, DBI - but let pinto take care about them.
+As you can see there are some prerequisites - version, DBD::mysql, DBI - we will let pinto to take care about all of them.
-Let's say we store our project in our favourite scm, for now jam only supports svn, but because now it's only prototype more scms may come soon, of-course I like git too :))
+Also, let's say we store our project source code in our favourite scm, for the example given it is SVN, jam now in prototype stage, but in the future more scms may come soon, of-course I like git too :))

     cd jam
     mkdir hello-world-example